Remote Flow

 response=eyJhbGciOiJFUzI1NiIs...9t2LQ

-Below is a non-normative example of the decrypted payload of the JWT contained in the response, before base64url encoding:
+Below is a non-normative example of the decrypted payload of the JWT contained in the response, before base64url encoding.
+The vp_token parameter value corresponds to the format used when the DCQL query language is used in the presentation request.

 {